 Tom Jakobs, MS, P.E., is the President and founder of InvoTek, Inc. He will serve as Co-Leader of the life span strand on R & D for children with CCN.
 A licensed Professional Engineer, he holds BS and MS degrees in Bioengineering from the University of Illinois at Chicago.
 Under Jakobs’ leadership, InvoTek has received over 26 grants totaling more than $5,400,000 for R&D of technologies to support people with severe disabilities.
 In 2011, Tom and his wife Diane started “Be Extraordinary”, a nonprofit corporation that helps people with severe disabilities to achieve their life goals.
 Tom is a member of RESNA and USSAAC.

 Janice Light, Ph.D. will serve as Principal Investigator and Co-Leader of the lifespan strand on R & D for children with CCN.
 She holds the Hintz Family Endowed Chair on Children’s Communicative Competence at Penn State where she leads the largest research and development program in AAC in the nation (with 5 full time tenure track faculty in AAC, 2 clinical faculty, and more than 20 graduate students in AAC).
 She has served as Principal Investigator on 27 externally funded AAC grants totaling more than $13 million; beyond these federally funded research grants, she is also responsible for a $2 million endowment to jumpstart research, development, and training activities to enhance the communicative competence of children with CCN.
-She is currently a partner in the RERC on Communication Enhancement.
+She is currently a partner in the RERC on AAC.
 She has an excellent record of bringing projects to successful completion including effective knowledge translation and tech transfer.
 She has over 80 peer-reviewed publications and over 240 conference presentations; she is an author of two comprehensive websites on evidence-based AAC interventions that have received over 80,000 unique visitors in the past year and are currently used by numerous pre-service training programs.
 Her research and development on visual scene displays (VSDs), just-in-time (JIT) programming, and literacy intervention technologies has been transferred successfully to the field and is currently utilized by the leading AT manufacturers/ app developers.
 She regularly serves as a mentor to minority students and is a member of the Penn State advisory committee to ensure the full participation of individuals with disabilities.
-She is Co-Editor of the leading journal in the field, Augmentative and Alternative Communication.
 The excellence of her research and teaching has been recognized through the Faculty Medal for Outstanding Achievement in Social and Behavioral Sciences, the Distinguished Research Career Award, the Excellence in Teaching Award, and the International Society for AAC Distinguished Lecturer Award.

 David McNaughton, Ph.D., Professor of Educational and School Psychology and Special Education with a cross appointment in Communication Sciences and Disorders, will serve as Co-Leader of the Training and Dissemination team.
 He teaches classes on AT, grant writing, and literacy instruction.
 His current research interests include literacy instruction for individuals who require AAC, the development of vocational opportunities for individuals with severe disabilities, and the effective use of web-based instructional materials to support pre-service and in-service instruction.
 He is currently in charge of training and dissemination activities and a member of the management team for the RERC on Communication Enhancement.
 He is committed to effective dissemination and has published over 65 journal articles and book chapters.
 He is the co-author of a website on effective literacy instruction for individuals who use AAC that attracts more than 40,000 users per year worldwide.
-He currently serves as Co-Editor of the leading journal in the field, Augmentative and Alternative Communication.